 Understanding the most effective ways of using the vast amounts of data that are now being stored is a significant challenge to society, and therefore to science and technology, as it seeks to obtain a return on the huge investment that is being made in computerization and data collection.
 Advances in the development of automated techniques for data analysis and decision making requires interdisciplinary work in areas such as machine learning algorithms and foundations, statistics, complexity theory, optimization, data mining, etc.

 The Ph.D.
 Program in Machine Learning is for students who are interested in research in Machine Learning.
 For questions and concerns, please contact us.

 It will be our responsibility, not yours, to worry about your tuition and stipend while you are in our program.
-We are committed to providing you full tuition and stipend support for the coming academic year.
+We are committed to providing your full tuition and stipend support for the coming academic year.
 We intend to continue this support as long as you continue to make satisfactory progress in our program.
 Students who do not have external financial support will be funded via graduate assistantships, awarded for a nine-month period from September to May, which would normally come from their advisor’s grants.
 Because of that, specific research opportunities may be constrained by funding availability.
 Students who have partial external financial support will be supplemented to bring them to the full level of support, and often receive an additional supplement on top of that.
 If you have dependents, we will also pay you a dependency allowance that is 10% of the MLD monthly base stipend per eligible dependent, unless you have a spouse or qualifying domestic partner who earns more than $500 per month.

 PhD Program Requirements